Jwhiles/CV/README.md

   Habito's user journey.
 One of my main achievements has been to improve the accessibility of the projects I work on, by focusing on users' needs as well as on more technical matters.
-  Habito use's PureScript and Haskell for all development work.
+  Habito uses PureScript and Haskell for all development work.
 These languages have taught me a lot about functional programming.
 I am comfortable with the core features of both languages, and have a growing familiarity with the ecosystems of libraries and language extensions which surround them.